mcorah/Proposal-SonyRAP26-Markerless/Additional Assessment Questions and Answers.md

 to the camera over the duration of the exposure of a frame.
 Impacts of motion blur can be mitigated by reducing exposure duration, reducing relative motion, or by building systems that are robust to motion blur.
-From the perspective of markerless motion capture with PTZ cameras, we could consider impacts of motion blur at several location in the design and evaluation of a system.
+From the perspective of markerless motion capture with PTZ cameras, we should consider impacts of motion blur at several locations in the design and evaluation of a system.

 The scene and hardware will have significant impacts.
 A brightly lit scene and lenses with large apertures would enable reduction in